Frequently asked questions

 Minoan Lines run ferries from the port of Piraeus to Heraklion 11 times a week and takes around 7 hours overnight and Anek Superfast run services seven times a week and take 9 hours also overnight.

-1 medium size suitcase and a small carry bag such as a backpack.
+Take 1 medium size suitcase and a small carry bag such as a backpack.

-Currency in Greece The € (Euro) is the currency for Greece.
+The € (Euro) is the currency for Greece.

 Take some euros with you or get some at the airport on arrival.
 ATM machines are everywhere!
 There is no daily limit for tourists.
 Many places take credit cards – but not AMEX or Diners.
 However, due to the Financial Crisis, most places on the islands of Greece prefer cash.